Pulsar timing arrays as imaging gravitational wave telescopes: angular resolution and source (de)confusion: Pulsars whose distances are accurately known

 Now consider multiple GW sources.
-At the low GW frequencies probed by PTAs (where the expected GW point sources are supermassive black hole binaries, far from final merger) the frequency of each gravitational plane wave drifts negligibly over the observation timescale $T\sim10~{\rm yrs}$; and over the light travel time from the pulsars to the Earth, the frequency drift or ``chirp'' is approximately linear: $h_{ij}(t,\vec{x})={\rm Re} \{\hat{h}_{ij}{\rm e}^{-2\pi i\chi(\tau)}\}$, where $\chi(\tau)\equiv f_{0}\tau +\frac{1}{2}\dot{f}\tau^{2}$, $\tau\equiv t-\hat{n} \cdot\vec{x}$, and $\{\hat{h}_{ij}, f_{0}, \dot{f}\}$ are constants.
+At the low GW frequencies probed by PTAs (where the expected GW point sources are supermassive black hole binaries, far from final merger) the frequency of each gravitational plane wave drifts negligibly over the observation timescale $T\sim10~{\rm yrs}$; and over the light travel time from the pulsars to the Earth, the frequency drift or ``chirp'' is approximately linear: $h_{ij}(t,\vec{x})={\rm Re} \{\hat{h}_{ij}{\rm e}^{-2\pi i\chi(\tau)}\}$, where $\chi(\tau)\equiv f_{0}\tau +\frac{1}{2}\dot{f}\tau^{2}$, $\tau\equiv t-\hat{n} \cdot\vec{x}$, and $\{\hat{h}_{ij}, f_{0}, \dot{f}\}$ are constants (see \cite{jenet04, SesanaVecchio, EPTAstochastic} for more discussion of the drift specifics).
 The induced timing residuals for pulsar $\alpha$ are a sum of two peaks in frequency space: an ``Earth term'' at frequency $f_{0}$, and a ``pulsar term'' at frequency $f_{0}-\dot{f}r_{\alpha} (1+\hat{n}\cdot\hat{r}_{\alpha})$; if $\dot{f}$ is large enough ({\it i.e.}\ for supermassive black hole binaries of sufficiently high mass, sufficiently close to merger) these two peaks may lie in separate frequency bins \cite{jenet04}.
 The number of such GW sources that may be individually characterized by a PTA may be determined via the following counting argument.
+First recall that a PTA that collects data for a total timespan $T$ ({\it e.g.}\ 10 years) cannot distinguish two GW frequencies separated by less than $\Delta f\sim 1/T$; thus we should think of the PTA's GW frequency spectrum as being divided into bins of finite width ($\sim\Delta f$).
 To fully specify the pattern of timing residuals, we must provide the following information: in every GW frequency bin, and for each ``Earth term'' in that bin, we give the associated propagation direction $\hat{n}$, frequency derivative $\dot{f}$, and two complex amplitudes ({\it i.e.}\ an the amplitude and phase for both polarization modes), for a total of 7 real numbers.
-On the other hand, since the angular dependence of Eq.~(\ref{deltat(f)}) contains spherical harmonics of arbitrarily high angular momentum order, the number of independent measurements collected by the PTA is simply $2N$ per GW frequency bin -- namely, the measured amplitude and phase of the timing residuals, for each pulsar, in each frequency bin \footnote{If Eq.~(\ref{deltat(f)}) only contained spherical harmonics up to angular momentum order $l\leq l_{max}$, the number of independent measurements collected by the PTA would be limited by $(l_{max}+1)^{2}$, the total number of spherical harmonics up to this order.}.
+On the other hand, since the angular dependence of Eq.~(\ref{deltat(f)}) contains spherical harmonics of arbitrarily high angular momentum order, the number of independent measurements collected by the PTA is simply $2N$ per GW frequency bin -- namely, the measured amplitude and phase of the timing residuals, for each pulsar, in each GW frequency bin \footnote{If Eq.~(\ref{deltat(f)}) only contained spherical harmonics up to angular momentum order $l\leq l_{max}$, the number of independent measurements collected by the PTA would be limited by $(l_{max}+1)^{2}$, the total number of spherical harmonics up to this order.}.
 To completely characterize the individual sources, the independent measurements must outnumber the parameters to be determined; that is, the PTA can characterize up to an average of $2N/7$ chirping GW point sources per GW frequency bin.
 For simplicity, this argument neglects ``boundary effects'' coming from GW sources for which the ``Earth term'' lies within the detectable frequency range, while the ``pulsar term'' does not, or vice versa.
-If we assume that all of the GW sources are monochromatic ($\dot{f}=0$), the maximum number that can be characterized improves only slightly to $2N/6$ per frequency bin, but the fitting procedure becomes much easier since we can treat each GW frequency bin independently.
+If we assume that all of the GW sources are monochromatic ($\dot{f}=0$), the maximum number that can be characterized improves only slightly to $2N/6$ per GW frequency bin, but the fitting procedure becomes much easier since we can treat each GW frequency bin independently.
 If the PTA can disentangle and characterize the individual sources, one expects the angular resolution to be diffraction limited $\delta\theta\gtrsim(1/{\rm SNR}) (\lambda_{gw}/r_{pulsar})$ [the more precise expectation is given by Eq.~(\ref{diffraction_limited})].